ansible/ansible/rst/moduledev.rst

     {u'time': u'2012-03-14 22:13:48.539183'}

-If you did not, you might have a typo in your module, so recheck it and try again
+If you did not, you might have a typo in your module, so recheck it and try again.

 Reading Input
 `````````````